hanruizhang/zhanglab/2_People.md

 # **Lab Members**

 ## Jianting Shi, MS
-### Research Specialist, js5095@cumc.columbia.edu
+### Research Specialist

-My work focuses on exploring the functionality of myeloid cells and their roles in cardiometabolic diseases using genome-wide CRISPR screen and next-gen sequencing technologies.
+My work focuses on exploring the functionality of myeloid cells and their roles in cardiometabolic diseases using genome-wide CRISPR screen and next-gen sequencing technologies. (**Email**: js5095@cumc.columbia.edu)

 ### Education & Training
 - BE, 2010, Guangdong University of Technology, China